 for our students and our children's future!
 But most of all let's do it out of love!

-“Be the change you want to see in the world” - Ghandi
+“Be the change you want to see in the world”- Ghandi

 “From knowing comes caring, and from caring comes change” - From: A Plastic Ocean, documentary film

-I promise to do all I can, and be kind/compassionate to all living things- including humans!
+The P.O.P.E.
+(Protector Of Planet Earth) Promise: I promise to do all I can, and be kind/compassionate to all living things- including humans!
+I dedicate this resource packet to my uncle Toto’ Vitale, who

 Hello Everybody,